ProfessionalCommunity Edition

 Inspector

 The Inspector enables you to quickly view and edit interesting features of HTTP and WebSocket messages without having to switch between different tabs.
-You can access the Inspector from a collapsible panel next to the message editor throughout Burp Suite.
+You can access the Inspector from the side panel, next to the message editor throughout Burp Suite.
 You can use it to:

 Some of these features are only available for editable requests.
 You can find these in Burp Repeater or intercepted requests in Burp Proxy, for example.